MIDOSS/MOHID-Cmd/docs/run_description_file/yaml_file.rst

 The *optional* :kbd:`vcs revisions` section of the run description YAML file contains lists of version control system repositories for which the revision and status will be recorded in the temporary run directory and run results directory.

 .. note::
-    Revision and status record files for the :file:`MIDOSS-MOHID` code repository listed in the :ref:`PathsSection` is always generated, so that repository path should not be included in the :kbd:`vcs revisions` section.
+    Revision and status record files for the :file:`MIDOSS-MOHID-CODE` code repository listed in the :ref:`PathsSection` is always generated, so that repository path should not be included in the :kbd:`vcs revisions` section.

 An example :kbd:`vcs revisions` section: